juanma-wp/cra-wp-data/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and it uses `@wordpress/data` to manage the state of a simple marketplace site

+This project shows the use of things such as:
+- Store creation w/ `createReduxStore`
+- reducers
+- selectors
+- resolvers
+- actions and action creators
+- controls
+-

 ## Installation

 ### Backend Stack w/ Docker